 Want to look at popcorning in slow motion?
 Check out this video:

 These videos might have gotten you excited, and now you want to know how to make your guinea pigs popcorn.
 Unfortunately, you can’t force them to do so or train them to popcorn on your will, which is a bummer.
-Still, you can increase their chances of doing so if you keep them happy, fulfilled and content.
+Still, you can increase their chances of doing so if you keep them happy, fulfilled, and content.

-How to see Popcorning more Often:
+How to See Popcorning More Often?

 Especially when you’ve recently adopted one, you must give it time to get used to his new home.
 Guinea pigs might be gentle creatures, but they are normally prey animals so their first instinct when they see a big tall creature that is standing on two legs is to run away and hide.

 They need time to get to know you.
 It takes a bit of effort to earn their trust so be patient at first.
-It will go to hiding when it detects your presence.
+It will go into hiding when it detects your presence.
 Having a good bond with your pet guinea pig doesn’t happen overnight.

-It is important that you choose an appropriate housing as a playground for your pet guinea pig.
+It is important that you choose appropriate housing as a playground for your pet guinea pig.
 It needs to have lots of air and provide enough space.
 Don’t put them in closed containers like an aquarium.
-It might seem like a good choice, and it is pretty cheap, but it doesn’t provide good air circulation due to solid sides.
+It might seem like a good choice, and it is pretty cheap, but it doesn’t provide good air circulation due to its solid sides.

 Cages like the ones you see in pet stores might seem a popular choice too, but most of them are small.
 You need a large enclosure that will allow your pet to have room to run around and have enough exercise.

-The recommended type of cage for guinea pigs are the ones made of cube grids and coroplast.
+The recommended type of cage for guinea pigs is the ones made of cube grids and coroplast.
 It provides lots of room for your guinea pigs to run around and also can be easily built yourself if you don’t want to purchase from exotic pet stores.
 They are easy to clean too.

-You can also customise the cage to your liking by including tunnels, ramps, and different levels where your pets can play a lot.
+You can also customize the cage to your liking by including tunnels, ramps, and different levels where your pets can play a lot.
 Include beddings made of paper or fleece, so they have a comfortable place to rest.

 The size of a guinea pig cage depends on the number of guinea pigs that you want to adopt.
 Here are standard sizes of guinea pig homes: